 Stretch marks happen.
-Whether from pregnancy, rapid weight gain or loss, or a growth spurt in your early teens, countless women and some men experience the frustrating but common skin problem.
+Whether from pregnancy, rapid weight gain or loss, weight lifting, or a growth spurt in your early teens, countless women and men experience the frustrating but common skin problem.
 Yes, even the stars get them.
 Leann Rimes recently tweeted about her stretch marks and how she’s had them for years, and pop diva Jennifer Lopez even showed off a pre-airbrushed image from a recent photo shoot that bared her stretch marks.
 But what exactly are stretch marks and how do they form on your skin?
 If you’re curious, we have the inside scoop.

 So what does cause the unsightly red and purple marks?
 The true cause of stretch marks is hormones.
 During periods of growth — when women are pregnant, when people are lifting weights and gaining muscle mass, or when growth spurts happen during teen years, a serious change in hormones and a change in the metabolism in the skin occur.
 It’s true that your skin is expanding as your body is expanding, “but it’s the hormonal changes and not the ‘stretching’ that is the cause of stretch marks,” Dr. Bernstein explains.

 Although anyone can develop stretch marks at any point in their life (men and women), certain lifestyle events are more likely to result in developing them and are higher risk.
 These are: